calvinlfer/account-experiment/README.md

 # Account experiments
-Modelling accounts using Functional and Reactive Domain Driven Design techniques.
+Modelling accounts (albeit naively) using Functional and Reactive Domain Driven Design techniques.

 The aim of this approach is two-fold: